AeroScope leverages a worldwide network of community-operated ADS-B receivers to provide comprehensive flight tracking coverage across six continents.

 Traditional ADS-B ground receivers cannot cover oceanic routes.
 However, space-based ADS-B through Aireon satellites on the Iridium NEXT constellation provides global coverage including transatlantic, transpacific, and polar routes.
 AeroScope focuses on ground-based coverage within receiver range of landmasses.

 A community-driven ADS-B network with roots in Finland.
 Known for particularly strong coverage across Scandinavia and Europe, with a growing global receiver network.
 Provides high-quality, low-latency data through a well-maintained infrastructure.
 Open and community-focused with no commercial filtering.
+This is AeroScope's primary data source with the highest confidence weight in the fusion algorithm.

 Anyone can contribute to global ADS-B coverage by setting up their own receiver.
 It is surprisingly affordable and straightforward: